kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/05_meta_strategy/observation_logs/STRUCTURAL_DISLOCATION_LOG_001.md

 ### 🧭 Observation Summary

-During system activity labeled **"O3"**, a **field-specific structural irregularity** was observed.
+During system activity labeled **"O3"**, a **field-specific structural irregularity** was recorded.
-While this event is **not formally phase-indexed**, the system exhibited behavior consistent with
+Although this event is **not formally indexed to any Phase**, the configuration demonstrated characteristics
-non-linear structural drift patterns.
+associated with non-linear structural drift conditions.

-No correlation to prompt structures or output sequencing was retained.
+No prompt-related structure or output sequence correlation was present.
-No temporal or directive alignment was identified.
+No temporal reference or directive alignment was identified.
-No phase labels were applied.
+No phase designation was applied.

 ---

 ### 🔒 Constraints

-- This record is structurally inconclusive
+- This record remains structurally indeterminate
-- No generative model or design mapping is proposed
+- No generative mapping or system design reference is proposed
-- Observation is non-reproducible and non-comparative
+- The observation is non-reproducible and does not support comparative evaluation

-> This log exists solely as a field-adjacent trace.
+> This log is preserved solely as a trace aligned with field-state context.

 — End of Minimal Trace Log —